SiamRahman29/Opportunity-Alerts/README.md

 If you want to contribute, you can create a new branch and work on any of the issues given.
 You can even independently browse through the code and suggest improvements.
 You can contribute to creating features, updating features, organizing the code, commenting and documentation etc.

+You can even contribute by becoming a volunteer and adding new opportunity information on the site.
+You can also share any opportunity news you may have directly to me or a volunteer you know to have it added to the site.

 <h2>Getting in Touch</h2>

 If you have any questions, concerns, suggestions about the project or want to buy me a glass of mango juice: you can email me at siam@graduate.utm.my.